Angels in Islam: Philosophy (Falsafa)

+As evident from the translation of the Isagoge, Muslim philosophers substituted the 'gods' (theos) of Greek philosophy for angels and integrated them into an Islamic understanding of cosmic causality.
 Muslim philosophers, such as al-Fārābī and Ibn Sīnā, drew from Aristotelianism and Neo-Platonism a hierarchy of causal effects.
 God created the divine Intellect known from Aristotelian cosmology and the writings of Plotinus, identified with an angel (usually Gabriel).
 The archangel then influences other cosmic intellects who in turn influence the sublunary world.
 As such, the philosophers considered angels to be bodiless spirits.

 Muslim theologians (mutakallimun), for example al-Suyuti and al-Taftazani, generally rejected the philosophical depiction of angels as immaterial beings, since angels are, according to ḥadīṯ, created from light (nūr).
 In response to the invisibility of angels, Taftazani argues that only God is immaterial and that angels evade perception due to their transparent bodies.
-Although Mutazilites and Asharites agree upon that everything in the world is bound to matter, including angels and demons, they disagree on the nature of their bodies: While for the Mutazilites angels were luminous, the Asharites maintained that their bodies are airy and could condence in order to interact with the physical world (i.e. becoming visible, fighting in battle, destroying a city, etc.)
+Although Mutazilites and Asharites agree upon that everything in the world is bound to matter, including angels and demons, they disagree on the nature of their bodies: While for the Mutazilites angels were luminous, the Asharites maintained that their bodies are airy and could condense in order to interact with the physical world (i.e. becoming visible, fighting in battle, destroying a city, etc.)

 The influential Sunni Muslim author al-Ghazali (c.
 1058–19 December 1111) reconciled the Islamic Neo-Platonist with traditional Sunni interpretations.
 He divides human nature into four domains, each representing another type of creature: animals, beasts, devils and angels.
-The spiritual components are related to the mental domain (malakut), the plane in which symbols take on form, angels and devils advise the human hearth (qalb).
-However, the angels also inhabit the realm beyond considered the realm from which reason ('aql) derives from and devils have no place.
+The spiritual components are related to the mental domain (malakut), the plane in which symbols take on form, angels and devils advise the human heart (qalb).
+However, the angels also inhabit the realm beyond, considered the realm from which reason ('aql) derives from and devils have no place.

-While the angels endow human mind with reason, advices virtues and leads to worshipping God, the devil perverts the mind and tempts to abusing the spiritual nature by committing sins, such as lying, betrayal, and deceit.
-The angelic natures advices how to use the animalistic body properly, while the devil perverts it.
-In this regard, the plane of a human is, unlike whose of the jinn (here: angels and devils) and animals, not pre-determined.
+While the angels endow the human mind with reason, advice, virtues and lead to worshipping God, the devil perverts the mind and tempts to abusing the spiritual nature by committing sins, such as lying, betrayal, and deceit.
+The angelic natures advises how to use the animalistic body properly, while the devil perverts it.
+In this regard, the plane of a human is, unlike those of the jinn (here: angels and devils) and animals, not pre-determined.
 Humans are potentially both angels and devils, depending on whether the sensual soul or the rational soul develop.